All Episodes

 And he better mean it with Democrats.

-Readings and welcome back, L. Rushbow behind the Golden EIB microphone at 800-282-2882.
+El Rushbo behind the golden EIB microphone at 800-282-2882.

 Now, the grand jury down in Dallas, I'm sorry, in Houston, over this Planned Parenthood thing.

-Let me let me grab this rule.
+Let me grab this rule.

-Center for Medical Progress.
+It's the Center for Medical Progress.

-These two people, a guy and a girl in the Center for Medical Progress, go in and make secret videotapes of having lunch with or meetings otherwise with members of Planned Parenthood to get them on videotape and audio tape, talking about chopping up dead babies and selling, in some cases, live tissue parts, dead tissue parts with selling them for profit.
+These two people, a guy and a girl from the Center for Medical Progress, go in and make secret videotapes of having lunch with or meetings otherwise with members of Planned Parenthood.

-They they pose as potential buyers.
+They pose as potential buyers.

-So a grand jury is convened in Harris County, Texas, which is Houston for the apparent purpose of compiling and creating and presenting evidence against Planned Parenthood for what they've done.
+So a grand jury is convened in Harris County, Texas, which is Houston, for the apparent purpose of compiling and creating and presenting evidence against Planned Parenthood for what they've done.

-And in the process, something goes terribly wrong, and the two people from the Center for Medical Progress end up being indicted for criminal behavior in the way they secured the videos, and now they are subject to 20-year jail terms.
+And in the process, something goes terribly wrong, and the two people from the Center for Medical Progress end up being indicted for criminal behavior in the way they secured the videos.

-So I reached out to some trusted legal people, and here's here's this is a sensible take on what happened.
+And here's this is a sensible take on what happened.

 And it does involve a rogue prosecutor who was able to take the circumstances on the ground and do a 180 with them.